The module can be taken on its own for a half semester theory course, or combined with a practice placement of up to 15 ECTS.

 The purpose is to strengthen the students' professional skills and competencies to be part of several collaboration-, relational and development processes.

-All applicants for this offer must show proof of English language proficiency. this can be done by submitting one of the accepted language certificates through the application form.
+All applicants for this offer must show proof of English language proficiency corresponding to a minimum of B2 on the CEFR scale.
+This can be done by submitting one of the accepted language certificates through the application form.

 The accepted certificates and minimum requirements are: